CristopherRL/agentic_poc/README.md

 - Email: cristopher.rojas.lepe@gmail.com

 Feel free to reach out for walkthroughs or to dive into any architectural or prompt-engineering detail.
 Every decision traces back to the PRD/TDD/backlog for quick context.

+**Need more demo interactions?** If you're testing the [live demo](https://agentic-poc-lake.vercel.app/) and need additional interactions beyond the daily limit, please email me and I'll be happy to increase your limit.

 ---